Kevin McCarthy unveils House GOP's big ideas midterm election agenda

 The House Republican leader stood alongside other GOP lawmakers to roll out the GOP agenda, offering a portrait of party unity despite the uneasy coalition that makes up the House minority — and the Republican Party itself.
 Among those seated behind McCarthy Friday was Rep. Marjorie Taylor Greene of Georgia.

-Later on Friday, President Biden criticized McCarthy's announced plan, saying Republicans will cut social security and Medicaid.
+Later on Friday, President Biden criticized McCarthy's plan, saying Republicans will cut social security and Medicaid.

 "It's not hyperbole itself to say that democracy itself is on the ballot," the president said, adding, "we are really at an inflection point."